 - Ironclaw's section on Necromancy states "with unlimited power comes unlimited irresponsibility."

 - Muggles can win free points on the Karma Meter for exceptional acts of heroism, whereas the various supernatural splats always have to spend Experience Points for the same.
 This is explicitly explained as a responsibility of the powerful to tend to the well-being of their souls.

 - Mage: The Awakening:

 - The Karma Meter is enforced more harshly for mages than for Muggles.
-Mages are blocked from the highest levels of Wisdom just for using magic for its Mundane Utility, Magic Misfires are worse for low-Wisdom mages, and Spirits dislike low-Wisdom mages on sight.
+Mages are blocked from the highest levels of Wisdom just for using magic for its Mundane Utility, a Magic Misfire is worse for low-Wisdom mages, and Spirits dislike low-Wisdom mages on sight.

-- Mages need to be careful about the spells they cast, because flagrantly throwing around extremely obvious magic threatens the various Magic Misfires of Paradox.
+- Mages need to be careful about the spells they cast because flagrantly throwing around extremely obvious magic threatens the various Magic Misfire incidents of Paradox.

 - This belief is what separates the Silver Ladder from the Seers of the Throne.
-The Silver Ladder believe they're supposed to rule over Sleepers, but that this rulership is for the Sleepers' own good — they're supposed to guide Sleepers towards enlightenment and generally rule well.
-Seers don't believe that control over Sleepers has any real responsibilities apart from not spooking the herd, and abuse both mystical and manipulative power for personal gain on a grimly regular basis.
+The Silver Ladder believes they're supposed to rule over Sleepers, but that this rulership is for the Sleepers' good — they're supposed to guide Sleepers towards enlightenment and generally rule well.
+Seers don't believe that control over Sleepers has any real responsibilities apart from not spooking the herd and abuse both mystical and manipulative power for personal gain on a grimly regular basis.

 - In Dragon Age II, this was how the hero's father, Malcolm, viewed being a mage.